mhbsiam/cafe/CAFE/readme.txt

 01. Assuming you have Anaconda installed.
 If not, make a fresh install at: https://www.anaconda.com/download/success

 02. Download the tool.
-Open termonal and head over to the folder where you have the tool's python file (i.e. cafe.py) by typing the following command:
+Open terminal (or Anaconda Powershell) and head over to the folder where you have the tool's python file (i.e. cafe.py) by typing the following command:

 cd ./path/to/cafe

 03. Paste the following command:

-conda env create -f conda.yaml
+conda env create -f cafe.yaml

 [This will create a new environment called 'cafe' and install all required packages automatically]